BomEllen/cultural-calendar/README.md

-# Culture Callender_ 🇰🇷 and 🇻🇳
+# Cultural Calendar_ 🇰🇷 and 🇻🇳
 <br/>

 ## :calendar: Project Name

-Culture Callender
+Cultural Calendar
 <br/>

 ## :calendar: Project Introduction
 This is a calendar of cultural events in Korea and Vietnam produced by students from Daejin University in Korea and Duy Tan University in Vietnam.
 <br/><br/>